cncf/devstats.archive/docs/dashboards/dashboards_devel.md

   - For more information about `gha_events` table please check: [gha_events.md](https://github.com/cncf/devstats/blob/master/docs/tables/gha_events.md).
   - We're summing events hourly.
   - This is a small project activity chart, we're not excluding bots activity here (most other dashboards excludes bot activity).
-  - Each row returns single value, we're only groupoing hourly here, so InfluxDB series name is given directly [here](https://github.com/cncf/devstats/blob/master/metrics/kubernetes/metrics.yaml#L319-L322) as `events_h`.
+  - Each row returns single value, we're only groupoing hourly here, so InfluxDB series name is given [directly](https://github.com/cncf/devstats/blob/master/metrics/kubernetes/metrics.yaml) as `events_h`.
 - Next we're showing HTML panel that shows all CNCF projects icons and links.
 Its contents comes from Postgres `[[projects]]` variable
 - Next there is a dashboard that shows a list of all dashboards defined for the current project (Kubernetes in this case).
 - Next we're showing dashboard docuemntaion.
 Its contents comes from Postgres `[[docs]]` variable